Crawley & Horsham District Table Tennis League

 9. A player’s registration form shall be sent to the Registration Secretary and no player may take part in a match until the said Secretary has confirmed that registration.

-10. New players may be registered up to the end of the 20th of December by submitting a request to the Registration Secretary.
-The Registration Secretary will review the submission, approve the player(s) as appropriate and advise what team the player will have been registered for, in accordance with the rankings criteria.
+10. New players may be registered up to the end of the 20th of November by submitting a request to the Registration Secretary.
+The Registration Secretary will review the submission, approve the player(s) as appropriate and advise what team the player will be registered for, in accordance with the rankings criteria.

-After the 20th December new player registrations require the approval of the League Committee and players shall not be eligible to compete in a match unless and until that approval has been granted.
+After the 20th November new player registrations require the approval of the League Committee who will look into the requested registration to ensure it will not have an adverse effect on promotion or relegation.
+Players shall not be eligible to compete in a match unless and until that approval has been granted.

 11. Each team entered in the League Competition shall consist of three or more players and shall be designated by the Club A,B,C etc in descending order of strength.